7 mother and daughter days out ideas

 2. Get crafty

 From scrapbooking, to jewellery making, to knitting, it’s lovely to have a shared project.
 There's something so special about sharing a creative activity with your favourite person in the world!

 Obviously what you do will depend on what you both enjoy and your daughter’s age.
 A four-year-old isn’t likely to enjoy making upholstery covers!

-3. Have a spa day
+3. Mother and teenage daughter spa day

 If you really want to make your girly day a pampering treat, how about a spa visit together?